Chick-Fil-A Copycat (Original Chick-Fil-Gay Sandwich)

-If you’ve been dreaming of a way to make your very own junky fast-food-that’ll-kill-ya at HOME, today is your lucky day!
+If you’ve been dreaming of a way to make your very own junky fast-food-that’ll-kill-ya at HOME, today is your lucky day with this Chick-Fil-A copycat recipe!
 Here is Chick-Fil-A’s secret recipe* and my secret* home-frying technique, because unlike those chicken behemoths, CFA and KFC, we little people don’t have pressure fryers in our kitchens.

 (And for the confirmed pickle-haters who’ve expressed concern over the chicken tasting pickle-y, fret not!
 Numerous commenters have agreed that the final product does not taste like pickles.
+Instead, the pickle juice marinade just makes the chicken really juicy (and salty).
 If you’re still skeptical, please skim the comments on this post; there are several substitutions offered for pickle juice!)

 - 1 boneless, skinless chicken breast